 After the heavy bouts of snow and biting cold, the beautifully long, Spring-filled Easter weekend (we’re staying optimistic!) is going to be very, very welcome.
-Between the egg hunt and overindulgence on chocolate, it can be difficult to find things to keep the kids busy.
+Between the egg hunt (we have just the matching Easter egg hunt crafts for you: egg hunt cards and Easter egg hunt sign ) and overindulgence on chocolate, it can be difficult to find things to keep the kids busy.
 They will mostly be powered by sugar, too.
 So we dreamed up three fantastic craft ideas so you can spend some quality time together making, baking and creating.
 Slight word of warning, though: we’re not going to be helping towards the amount of chocolate consumed, oh no. It’s Easter, after all.

 Start the great egg hunt with a hop in your step!
 What classier way to collect all that chocolate in your very own handmade carrot basket.

 1 If you are creating a larger bag, glue the two sheets of orange paper together to make a giant sheet.
 Go on, be optimistic about how much chocolate you might find.
 Draw around a plate and cut out to create an orange circle.

 2 Fold the circle in half.
 Add glue to one quarter, fold, and glue again to make a cone.